codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Floats-7e47.md

 float: none | left | right ;
 ```

-- `float: none;` is the default and is normally not necessary, except if you want to "unfloat" an element that was made floating by some CSS class or other.
+- `float: none;` is the default and is normally not necessary, except if you want to "unfloat" an element that was "floated" by some CSS class or other.

 - `float: left;` will make an element float on the left side.